linuswillner/react-console-emulator/docs/API.md

 Command functions (The `fn` property) can be sync or async.
 Asynchronous functions are awaited and their return values are displayed as those of a regular function would.

 This is particularly useful if you have to make relatively low-latency operations like network requests and display their outputs.
-However, if your tasks are predicted
+However, if your tasks are predicted to take longer than is feasible to wait for with a promise, see the [Async output](#async-output).

 ### Async output